fivethree-team/ionic4-capacitor-starter/readme.md

 # Ionic 4 and Capacitor Starter Project
-🤩 Starter project including API Examples, PWA, CI using fastlane and easy to use scripts.
+🤩 Starter project including API Examples, PWA, fastlane and more.
 ---
 ## Usage